CDA credential now available for SD high school students

-(KELO) –A new career and technical organization is helping address the teacher and childcare shortage across South Dakota.
+SIOUX FALLS, S.D.
+(KELO) — A new career and technical organization is helping address the teacher and childcare shortage across South Dakota.

 The group Educators Rising is partnering with other early childhood education groups to help get high school students entered into the workforce right away.